RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `Can a HIP binary run on both AMD and Nvidia platforms? <#can-a-hip-binary-run-on-both-amd-and-nvidia-platforms>`__
 -  `Linking HIP code with host code compiled with another compiler on HIP Clang <#Linking-HIP-code-with-host-code-compiled-with-another-compiler-on-HIP-Clang>`__
--  `HIP detected my platform (hip-clang vs nvcc) incorrectly - what should I do? <#hip-detected-my-platform-hip-clang-vs-nvcc-incorrectly---what-should-i-do>`__
+-  `What should i do when HIP detects my platform incorrectly? <#What-should-I-do-when-HIP-detects-my-platform-incorrectly?>`__
 -  `Can I install both CUDA SDK and HIP-clang on same machine? <#can-i-install-both-cuda-sdk-and-hip-clang-on-same-machine>`__
 -  `On CUDA, can I mix CUDA code with HIP